bplmaps/lmec-main-site/content/event/reece-jones-white-borders-the-history-of-race-and-immigration-in-the-united-states-from-chinese-exclusion-to-the-border-wall.md

 {{< /alert-box >}}

-#### _White Borders: The History of Race and Immigration in the United States from Chinese Exclusion to the Border Wall_ shows that immigration laws in the US have always been motivated by racial exclusion and the desire to save the idea of a white America.
+#### Geographer Reece Jones shows that immigration laws in the US have always been motivated by racial exclusion and the desire to save the idea of a white America.

 {{< figure src="https://bpl.bibliocommons.com/events/uploads/images/full/c06ce63181bd5b75dbcca38d0012c54a/2021.10.27%20White%20Borders.jpg" class="figure-right" >}}

-Author Reece Jones will be in conversation with **Garrett Dash Nelson**, President & Head Curator, LMEC.
+Reece Jones, the author of **_White Borders: The History of Race and Immigration in the United States from Chinese Exclusion to the Border Wall_** will be in conversation with Garrett Dash Nelson, President & Head Curator, LMEC.

-**About the book**
+#### About the book

 “With eloquent prose and masterful storytelling, Reece Jones narrates the hard history of immigration policies of the US settler colonial state that was founded and rooted in white supremacy, from Chinese exclusion to the border wall.” *—Roxanne Dunbar-Ortiz, author of _An Indigenous Peoples’ History of the United States_